Looking for a luxury stay in the heart of the UAE capital? St Regis Abu Dhabi and the Nation Riviera Beach Club might just be your answer

 Other special events

 Every Wednesday afternoon an afternoon tea is held in the St Regis Library.
-If the desert selections at Brunch looked appetising, then this is the one for you.
+If the dessert selections at Brunch looked appetising, then this is the one for you.
 Held weekly 2.30pm-6.30pm; 150AED++

 For a truly extraordinary experience, you could look into Brunch in the Clouds.
 On the last Friday of every month the suspended sky deck suite between the 48th and 49th floors is transformed into a culinary experience like no other in Abu Dhabi – from a cinema full of candy to massages and manicures!
 500AED++ or 750++ with bubbles.